jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

     _Query executed succesfully message_

-Now let’s make sure customer phone numbers are hidden from users accessing your Azure SQL database.
+Now let’s make sure customer phone numbers are hidden from users accessing your Azure SQL Database.

-To add dynamic data masking to your Azure SQL database we need to go back to the Azure Portal:
+To add dynamic data masking to your Azure SQL Database we need to go back to the Azure Portal:

 1. Open the Azure Management Portal, if asked to login, do so with your Microsoft Account.